catay/OneVsOne/README.md

 $ make
 ```

-If the build is succesfull the plugin can be found under:
+If the build is succesfull the plug-in can be found under:

 ```bash
 $ ls -l plugins/OneVsOne/.libs/OneVsOne.so